The Ethnography Lab of Western Australia

 Background

-The Ethnography Lab is extending the work of the Centre’s significant digitisation capabilities, by developing new approaches for undertaking community-focused collaborative, and co-designed, research with and through all kinds of digital assets.
+The Ethnography Lab is developing a world class research infrastructure for undertaking community-focused collaborative, and co-designed, research with and through all kinds of cutting-edge methods.

-The Lab is led by Director Richard Vokes, who has been doing ethnography for 25 years in Africa, Europe, Antarctica and Australia, and who is deeply committed both to ethnography’s deeply analytical capability, and to its strange and wonderous potential.
+The Lab is led by Director Richard Vokes, who has been doing ethnography for 25 years espeically in Africa, Western Australia and Antarctica, and who is deeply committed both to ethnography’s deeply analytical capability, and to its strange and wonderous potential.

 Our team